loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-5-release-notes.md

 **Adjustment of Columns Mapping:** in the case of multiple deleting of used output fields, the application processed the request for a long period of time and separately requested a confirmation of deletion of each field (#7921).

-[**Connections:**](https://help.loginom.ru/userguide/integration/connections/) if the URL service value was set by means of a variable, the following error occurred during the inintial setting at the stage of connection testing or verification: "Service URL not specified" (#7982).
+[**Connections:**](https://help.loginom.ru/userguide/integration/connections/) if the URL service value was set by means of a variable, the following error occurred during the initial setting at the stage of connection testing or verification: "Service URL not specified" (#7982).

 [**Supernode:**](https://help.loginom.ru/userguide/processors/control/submodel.html) if the node receiving data from the Node execution node referring to the Supernode was activated, an error occurred when attempting to move the source Supernode into another Supernode (#7901).